In this post we take a detailed look at why Tiger Woods has suffered so many injuries over his career.

 This is the solution for Woods and every other athlete in his position.
 Instead they receive ever more invasive procedures in the hope that one more surgery will cure the problem.

-Book a free consultation now and get a different perspective on your rehab.
+Book a call to get a different perspective on your rehab.